Custom camera implementation in Unity —— External frame data source

 ExternalDeviceFrameSource.OriginType:

-Origin type- XROrigin: The device SDK uses Unity.XR.CoreUtils.XROrigin as the origin.
+Origin type- XROrigin: Device SDK uses Unity.XR.CoreUtils.XROrigin as origin.

-- Custom: The device SDK uses a custom origin.
-You need to specify ExternalDeviceFrameSource.Origin.
+- Custom: Device SDK uses a custom origin.

-- None: The device SDK does not define an origin.
+ExternalDeviceFrameSource.Origin must be specified. - None: Device SDK does not define an origin.

-In this case, the origin will be automatically selected or created from the scene, but it will not move.
+The origin will be automatically selected or created from the scene but will not move.

-The session will only support the SessionOrigin center mode.
-App developers must be very careful about how they place virtual objects, as all targets and content under targets will always move in the Unity coordinate system, and some parts of the user's content (such as the physics system) will not work properly.
-Objects placed in the Unity world coordinate system will never be displayed in the correct position under any configuration.
+The session will only support SessionOrigin center mode.
+Application developers must be very careful about how they place virtual objects, as all targets and content under targets will always move in the Unity coordinate system, and some user content (such as physics systems) will not work properly.
+Objects placed in the Unity world coordinate system will never appear in the correct position under any configuration.

 ExternalDeviceFrameSource.Origin: